The B Movie Monsters Coloring Activity Book!

 See the most astonishing monstrosities and mutations of the atomic age!

-The 1950s produced an avalanche of bizarre biological brutes.
+1950s cinema produced an avalanche of bizarre biological brutes that shocked audiences across America.

-We're making a fun coloring activity book that will amuse monster lovers all over the world!
+We're making a fun coloring activity book all about these wild and wicked weirdos -

 B Movies were often good movies - but just as often - not so good.

-What they all had in common were low-budgets and rushed production values.
+What they all had in common were low-budgets and rushed production schedules.

-Thus, these types of movies garnered a well-earned reputation.
+Thus, these types of movies garnered a well-earned reputation for shoddiness.

 Notorious was the B Movie, for being a sorry excuse for a movie.

-Cinema exploded during the 1950s and teenagers were treated to gobs of double features.
+As Cinematic output exploded during the 1950s, teenagers were treated to gobs of double features.

 A popular joke at the time was that both features were B-Movies!
 This is how the term gained popularity.